sudoskys/StableDiffusionBook/docs/model/WebUi/base.en.md

 <!--
 ![Roaming_info.png](https://raw.githubusercontent.com/sudoskys/StableDiffusionBook/main/resource/infofrom_bili_uid_87077691.png)
 -->
->From allophane.com/index.php/2022/10/17/roaming_info_for_latent_diffusion/
+> From allophane.com/index.php/2022/10/17/roaming_info_for_latent_diffusion/

 ### Replicating the NAI official website using WebUI

 [Related discussion](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/2017)

-Tip:Due to the nature of torch and its associated frameworks, it is not wise to try to fully recover images generated on a different machine.
+Tip: Due to the nature of torch and its associated frameworks, it is not wise to try to fully recover images generated on a different machine.
 So don't get hung up on details that can't be reproduced.

 #### Things to do